The key components to improve customer experience

 It is impossible to sum up customer satisfaction and experience in one single metric.
 All the micro interactions that a user has with your company must be taken into account.
 And the aggregation of all customer feedback gives you axes to prioritize in order to adapt and always respond better to the demand of your customers.

-Test Q°emotion free of charge by requesting a demo, we will help you analyze and optimize your customer experience throughout the customer journey thanks to our emotional analysis tools.
+Test Q°emotion free of charge or request a demo, we will help you analyze and optimize your customer experience throughout the customer journey thanks to our emotional analysis tools.